Push API tutorial 2: Manage secured content

 environment variables so that the API requests are executed successfully in Postman (see Manage Globals).

-Step 1: Configure a Secured Push Source
+Step 1: Configure a secured Push source

 A secured Push source allows you to manage items with permission models.
 The index uses a permission model to evaluate who can or can’t see a given item in query results.

 Rather than specifying a distinct permission model for each individual item in a secured Push source, you could configure that source with a generic permission model which applies to each of its items.
+This is a legitimate practice when the original secured content repository that you’re indexing has no item-based permissions (that is, when the permissions are the same for every item in that source).
+This tutorial assumes that the permissions in its fictitious content repository are entirely item-based, which is why it requires that you configure a secured Push source with no permission model. |

 This tutorial step depends on what you have done before: